Gandhabba in a Human Body – an Analogy

 • a) If only certain areas of the brain circuitry are damaged (especially the brain stem), that person may be able to see and hear but may be incapable of moving body parts to respond to them.

-• b) If the brain is totally damaged, that person may not see or hear AS WELL AS not be able to respond either.
+• b) If the brain is totally damaged, that person may not see or hear and be unable to move the physical body.
+That is a “brain-dead person” or a person in a “vegetative state.”

-• Yet, the gandhabba inside is alive and well in both those cases, just like the soldier in the tank.
+• Yet, the gandhabba inside is alive and well in both cases, just like the soldier in the tank with a failed computer system.

-• We will discuss the case of a person in a “vegetative state” in detail in the next post.
+• The case of a person in a “vegetative state” is discussed in detail in “Persistent Vegetative State – Buddhist View.”

 How Does A Gandhabba See/Hear When Outside a Physical Body?